-ICG acts under an Investment Management Agreement with the Trustee of the funds – Infrastructure Specialist Asset Management Limited.
+ICG acts under an Investment Management Agreement with the Trustee of the funds, Infrastructure Specialist Asset Management Ltd.

-Infrastructure Specialist Asset Management Ltd (ISAM) is the Trustee for the two funds managed by ICG, being Energy Infrastructure Trust (EIT) and Diversified Infrastructure Trust (DIT) (together, the Funds).
-ISAM is a wholly owned subsidiary of Infrastructure Capital Holdings Pty Ltd. ISAM holds AFSL 237516.
+Infrastructure Specialist Asset Management Ltd (ISAM) is the Trustee for the three funds managed by ICG, being Energy Infrastructure Trust, Diversified Infrastructure Trust, and Australian Renewable Income Fund.

 Role and responsibility of the Trustee

 As the Trustee, ISAM provides a robust independent governance overlay to the Funds and ensures that ICG complies with its obligations under each of the Investment Management Agreements.
 Each Fund has a compliance plan and ISAM monitors the Fund’s compliance with the plan and any other statutory obligations.